Caillou09/madkudu-assignment-nico/README.md

 * grpahical charts

 ## Detailed Information
-* The home page of app contains the table containing the antilopes data fetched initialy
+* The home page of app contains the table of the antilopes data fetched initialy
 * When you click on an Antilopes name, the app opens a pop-up with a chart representing the antilopes detailed information

 ## Technologies